🛡️Compliance Screening

 Example request

-All the available parameters can also be found at our API reference page here
+All available parameters can also be found in our API reference

 curl --request GET \